-How to Use the Army Height and Weight Calculator
+How to Use the Army Height & Weight Calculator

 - Select your Gender and Age Group: Standards vary significantly across different demographics.